mathesar-foundation/mathesar-website/faq.md

 Note: Baserow is a more mature project than Mathesar and supports features like plugins, real-time collaboration, etc that Mathesar does not currently support.

 Please see our roadmap for more info on Mathesar’s upcoming features.

-### Is Mathesar a sustainable project?

-We’re working towards our first Alpha release.
-After the launch, we’ll iterate until we have a Version 1.0 ready for wider adoption and community feedback.

-We’ve received philanthropic funding for this initial development.
-And we’re working towards self-sustainability.

-We haven’t yet decided on a business model.
-But we’ll always help support smaller organizations and individuals – and won’t just tailor our features to the needs of enterprises only.

-One thing we’re sure of: Mathesar will always be open-source and self-hostable.

 ### Can I create and share forms using Mathesar?